vyzz-xz/vyzz-xz/README.md

 # Hi!
 I'm Muhamad Hafiz ✨
 A graduate of Computer Networking Engineering with practical skills in operating both software and hardware.
-Currently pursuing a degree in Computer Science at Singaperbangsa Karawang University.
+Currently pursuing a degree in Computer Science at Singaperbangsa Karawang University

 ## 🌐 Socials: